 Avencast: Rise of the Mage

-Avencast: Rise of the Mage is a little-known game from 2007 which had some cool ideas about representing spellcasting in an action RPG.
+Avencast: Rise of the Mage is a little-known game from 2007 which had some cool ideas about spellcasting in an action RPG.
 Instead of a hotkey bar filled with spell icons, you unleash abilities by putting in specific combinations as if you were playing a fighting game.
 There are two leading types of abilities: soul magic for traditional spells, and blood magic for melee powers.

 Dark Messiah of Might and Magic